-His work has been organised into several strands of parallel investigation.
-These strands are neither ‘cycles’ nor ‘collections’, as such, but are instead defined primarily through a central question or a particular compositional or technical method (though in some cases the pieces do share some surface-level sonic characteristics as well).
+His work has been organized into several strands of parallel investigation.
+These strands are neither cycles nor collections, as such, but are instead defined primarily through a central question or a particular compositional or technical method (though in some cases the pieces do share some surface-level sonic characteristics as well).
 The on-going Instrumente und Rauschen series (Instruments and Noise, since 1995), for example, generally combines live instrumental material with recordings of coloured noise, often with the noise layer covering or at least obfuscating the contributions of the live instrumentalist.
-The IEAOV series (Instrumente und ElektroAkustisch Ortsbezogene Verdichtung, or Instruments and Electro-Acoustic Site-specific Verticalisation, 1995-2001) involves a what Ablinger calls a ‘condensation’ of recorded sound, wherein materials played by acoustic instruments (often simple, sparse microtonal scales) are transformed and played back in real time by a computer programme that, in effect, turns the sounds on their side, the previously sequential, temporal materials now heard as a static, coloured noise.
-The Quadraturen series (Squarings, 1995-2000, though new applications of the technology developed in Quadraturen III are ongoing) explores audio ‘pixilation’, filtering (and, in the case of Quadraturen III, IV, and V, transcribing for instruments) recordings of existing sound through variable width grids of frequency (pitch) and time, transforming, for example, field recordings of Berlin city soundscapes into a pulsing stack of orchestrated chords.
+The IEAOV series (Instrumente und ElektroAkustisch Ortsbezogene Verdichtung, or Instruments and Electro-Acoustic Site-specific Verticalisation, 1995-2001) involves a what Ablinger calls a ‘condensation’ of recorded sound, wherein materials played by acoustic instruments (often simple, sparse microtonal scales) are transformed and played back in real time by a computer programme that, in effect, turns the sounds on their side.
+The previously sequential, temporal materials now heard as a static, coloured noise.
+The Quadraturen series (Squarings, 1995-2000, though new applications of the technology developed in Quadraturen III are ongoing) explores audio pixilation, filtering (and, in the case of Quadraturen III, IV, and V, transcribing for instruments) recordings of existing sound through variable width grids of frequency (pitch) and time, transforming, for example, field recordings of Berlin city soundscapes into a pulsing stack of orchestrated chords.

-Weiss/Weisslich (White/Whiteish, 1980-99, though further realisations/manifestations continue through 2011) is perhaps the most sprawling of Ablinger’s series.
-The works are composed for, among other things: ‘noise receiver; e.g. a radio between 2 stations, or tv without antenna; - as a fact, installation, or performance’; snail shells; ‘recordings of ground noise in 18 different Brandenburg churches’; a sequence of rooms, ‘each room covered/lined with a different resonant material, e.g. wood, stone, glass, metal, paper, carpet’; ‘the symphonies of Haydn, Mozart, Beethoven, Schubert, Bruckner, and Mahler compressed into four minutes’; earplugs; ‘six chairs in a wintery field’; tunnels and passageways; white linen sheets; and indeed pieces for much more conventional instruments, including solo piano, small ensemble, etc. The series involves concert pieces, installations, sound sculptures, and a range of conceptual works (fourteen of the works ‘exist only in their titles’), and perhaps best encompass the range of Ablinger’s investigations and activities as a composer.
+Weiss/Weisslich (White/Whiteish, 1980-99, though further realizations/manifestations continue through 2011) is perhaps the most sprawling of Ablinger’s series.
+The works are composed for, among other things, “noise receiver: e.g. a radio between 2 stations, or tv without antenna; - as a fact, installation, or performance”; snail shells: “recordings of ground noise in eighteen different Brandenburg churches”; a sequence of rooms, “each room covered/lined with a different resonant material, e.g. wood, stone, glass, metal, paper, carpet”; “the symphonies of Haydn, Mozart, Beethoven, Schubert, Bruckner, and Mahler compressed into four minutes”; earplugs; “six chairs in a wintery field”; tunnels and passageways; white linen sheets; and indeed, pieces for much more conventional instruments, including solo piano, small ensemble, etc. The series involves concert pieces, installations, sound sculptures, and a range of conceptual works (fourteen of the works “exist only in their titles”), and perhaps best encompass the range of Ablinger’s investigations and activities as a composer.

-In each case, what unifies these disparate investigations is a focus on music – and even sound in a more abstract way – as a fundamentally perceptual phenomenon.
-That is, despite its physical, acoustical realities, ‘sound’ is something that happens in the brain.
-Ablinger’s work is about making listeners actively aware of that phenomenon, foregrounding the ‘act of listening’, and indeed even the much more neutral ‘act of hearing’.
+In each case, what unifies these disparate investigations is a focus on music —and even sound in a more abstract way—as a fundamentally perceptual phenomenon.
+That is, despite its physical, acoustical realities, sound is something that happens in the brain.
+Ablinger’s work is about making listeners actively aware of that phenomenon, foregrounding the “act of listening,” and indeed even the much more neutral “act of hearing.”
 Ablinger’s use of noise, das Rauschen, is central to this foregrounding.
-As Evan Johnson writes, ‘to hear Rauschen is not to listen to music at all, but, in Ablinger’s words, to “hear hearing.”’
+As Evan Johnson writes, “to hear Rauschen is not to listen to music at all, but, in Ablinger’s words, to ‘hear hearing.”’

 References and further reading